Summary

 FAQs

-What is the Value-Hill model in circular economy?
+What is the Value-Hill model and how does it prioritize circular strategies?